stephenndele/django-1/django1/README.md

-# Motivations
+# One Minute  Motivations Center
 #### Author
 > Stephen Ndele

 ## Description
-PicsGarage is a personal gallery django application that allows users display their photos for others to see.
+One Minute Motivations Center is a platform that connects different kinds people who motivate each other in different articles.
+The Aim of the project is to make sure people share articles that give others hope in life.
+The only platform also allows users to add articles and motivate other too.

 ## Setup Instructions:
 ### Requirements